-Erik takes the lid off the metal tray containing the tamales and the vapory aromas of salt, sweet chili, corn, and butter escape.
-"If you are looking for savory tamales, I have pork, al pastor, and purslane with beans and cheese," he tells me.
+Erik takes the lid off the metal tray containing the tamales and the vapoury aromas of salt, sweet chili, corn, and butter escape.
+"If you are looking for savoury tamales, I have pork, al pastor, and purslane with beans and cheese," he tells me.

 Five years ago, this 37-year-old tamalero spent his nights serving alcohol as a strip club waiter.
 Nowadays, he's scrapped that trade to become one of Mexico City's best gourmet tamale makers.
 Once you unwrap the corn husks from one of his piping hot tamales, you will quickly discover the fluffy, hot corn filling packed with roasted pork, chorizo with cheese, beef al pastor.
 He makes his tamales with whatever ingredients he wants, or whatever he finds in his refrigerator.

 Just a few steps away from the Viaducto de la Ciudad de Mexico metro station—between a tortas vendor, a taco vendor, and a guy with a huge, boiling pot full of fried potatoes—is where you can find Erik posted up with a little stool, a steamer, and a black sign.